25 Strategies for Getting Promoted (after You've Been Passed over)

 - Email or call them and invite them to coffee or schedule a phone call.

-- Get to know more about them.
+- Learn more about them.

 - Determine if they are someone you would like to meet with again.